Gentrification is changing how people relate to each other in local primary school communities.

 Gentrification initially enhances the social and cultural diversity of an area, and so has the potential to create a form of “everyday multiculturalism”, in which ordinary interactions occur across cultural difference within people’s daily lives, making difference normal.

-Cultural diversity is often a drawcard for gentrifiers, attracted to a cosmopolitan urban lifestyle.
+Cultural diversity is often a drawcard for gentrifiers, who are attracted to a cosmopolitan urban lifestyle.

 Cooper Hill school, which has been less affected by gentrification, still has a majority of students from language backgrounds other than English.